trueos/pcbsd/src-qt5/docs/install.rst

 new hardware)".
 Once the "Encrypt disk with GELI" box is checked, input a good passphrase twice into the "Password" fields.
 This password should be long and something that you will not forget, but hard for other users, especially those who know you, to guess.

-.. warning:: if you ever forget this passphrase, you will be unable to decrypt the disks and will lose access to their data!
+.. warning:: If you ever forget this passphrase, you will be unable to decrypt the disks and will lose access to their data!

 When finished, click "Next" to move on the screen shown in :numref:`Figure %s: Default ZFS Layout <install12a>`.